albert-24/risk-sense/README.md

 1. Install Docker:
     - [Docker CLI for Mac](https://dev.to/dutchskull/setting-up-dynamic-environment-variables-with-vite-and-docker-5cmj)

-2. From your project's root folder, start the development server:
+2. From the project's root folder, start the development server:
 - in development mode
     ```bash
     docker compose up dev